zhouxiao-coder/test_docs/README.md

 Train a Neural Network
 ----------------------

-To recover this relationship between `X` and `Y`, we use a neural network with one layer of linear activation units and a square error cost layer.
-Don't worry if you are not familiar with these terminologies, it's just saying that we are starting from a random line `Y' = wX + b` , then we gradually adapt `w` and `b` to minimize the difference between `Y'` and `Y`.
+To recover this relationship between :math:`X` and :math:`Y`, we use a neural network with one layer of linear activation units and a square error cost layer.
+Don't worry if you are not familiar with these terminologies, it's just saying that we are starting from a random line :math:`Y' = wX + b` , then we gradually adapt :math:`w` and :math:`b` to minimize the difference between :math:`Y'` and :math:`Y`.
 Here is what it looks like in PaddlePaddle:

     .. code-block:: python